SparkleMalone/DataBasics/README.md

 print(hello_world())

 ```
 Also, some parameters can be set to default values inside the function definition, which then can be reset when calling the function.
-Returning the circumference function, we can set the default radius of a circle to 1.
-If we call the function with no argument passed, it will calculate the circumference of a  a circle with a radius of 1.
+In the circumference function, we can set the default radius of a circle to 1.
+If we call the function with no argument passed, it will calculate the circumference of a circle with a radius of 1.
 Otherwise, it will calculate the circumference of a circle with the provided radius:

 ```{r}